Sailing Into History: The Legacy of Walt Disney’s “Pirates of the Caribbean”

 The setbacks, tough times, and even failures of Walt Disney are well-documented.
 In every case, he led the company bearing his name to greater success in spite of adversity.

-Today is a sobering, disconcerting time to be a Cast Member of any Disney organization.
-In the last week I have had several conversations with both current and former Cast Members, and to a person, there has been one trait that stands out.
+March 2020 was a sobering, disconcerting time to be a Cast Member of any Disney organization.
+As the reality of the COVID pandemic set in, I had conversations with both current and former Cast Members, and to a person, there was been one trait that stood out.

 Optimism.

-Jim Korkis is a Disney historian and long-time writer and teacher about Walt Disney and the organization he created.
-Who’s the Leader of the Club: Walt Disney’s Leadership Lessons is a departure for Korkis in that his usual subject matter is about the culture and history of Disney, a topic which he is uniquely qualified to write about.
+Jim Korkis was a Disney historian and long-time writer and teacher about Walt Disney and the organization he created.
+Who’s the Leader of the Club: Walt Disney’s Leadership Lessons is a departure for Korkis in that his usual subject matter was about the culture and history of Disney, a topic which he is uniquely qualified to write about.

 As a boy, he grew up grew up in Glendale, California, which just happened to be located next to Burbank – the home of the Disney Studios.
 Korkis was an inquisitive and undaunted fan of Disney who not only watched the weekly Disney television series but took the initiative to write down the names he saw on the end credits.